GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-87/index.md

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/x5qv7Ylxb9i2mtWkBwVt.png", alt="Screen shot of Photopea image editor", className="float-right" %}

-Bringing design apps like Figma, Gravit Designer, and Photopea, to the web is great, and we’re seeing a lot more coming.
+Bringing design apps like Figma, Gravit Designer, and Photopea, to the web is great, and we're seeing a lot more coming.
 While the web has the ability to offer a plethora of fonts, not everything is available on the web.

 For many designers, there are some fonts installed on their computer that are